trishankusarma/CSShack1.0/README.md

-### Project Overview
+### Problem Overview

-* PROJECT NAME ? is simply dummy text of the printing and typesetting industry. is simply dummy text of the printing and typesetting industry.
+* PORIKKHA With the dawn of the era of digitalization, there has been a surge in the number of online courses, such as MBA, BA, BSc, etc., to promote better quality education and facilitate the process of learning

+* With the onset of the pandemic, it has become extremely crucial for all kinds of educational institutions to adopt the online mode of imparting education.

 *Main Idea Here {is simply dummy text of the printing and typesetting industry.}